top of page

 Why do we recommend this testing?

 Pets cannot tell you how they are feeling, and as a result, disease may be present before you are aware of it.
 To further complicate matters, as part of their survival instincts, most pets will hide signs of subclinical disease (i.e., a disease that is in its early stages and is only causing minimal symptoms).
-This means a health condition can become highly advanced before your pets shows any obvious or recognizable problems.
+This means a health condition can become highly advanced before your pet shows any obvious or recognizable problems.

 What payment methods are accepted?

-We accept MasterCard, Visa, Discover, American Express, Cash, Checks, Care Credit and ScratchPay.
-We do not offer payment plans or have in house charge accounts.
+We accept cash, debit cards, credit cards (MasterCard, Visa, Discover, and American Express), CareCredit and ScratchPay.
+We do not offer payment plans or have in-house charge accounts.